This is Part 2 in Jim’s series. If you missed Part 1, here you go!

 Do you have a nutrient management plan or are you missing a great opportunity and wasting resources?

-Coming next week – Jim provides some background to help you figure out a plan to manage the nutrients from your hay feeding.
-If you have questions for Jim, do share them in the comments below!
+In Part 3 of the series, Jim provides some background to help you figure out a plan to manage the nutrients from your hay feeding.